KarjamP/NDEYSS/README.md

 Note that the body must respond to the characteristics of each intention, not to the intent, itself; this allows the AI to control the body as if by intuition, the same way we control our own.

 (Treating the outcome as a seed for a random number generator is not unique to the NDEYSS project; this trick had been used even by those who specialize in perceptron-based systems that attempt to mimic the way a biological brain works.)

+In regards to human minds, the trick to getting them to work is to treat input gained from them as an already-transformed NDEYSS mind (in other words, forgoing the use of bitwise XOR operations or the mean algorithm), unless when either copying the mind to the computer, or to preserve the mind inside it once the brain's ability to maintain the mind becomes destroyed.
+Outputs from the mind work as usual (in other words, things like treating it as a pseudo-random number generator and using empathy in order to allow for anything controlled by the mind to respond correctly, etc.).

+Inducing hallucinations can only be done through specifically crafted emotions; there's nothing more to it than that.

 ## Why The Unlicense was chosen
 It may be considered unethical to some for others to own a truly conscious being as though intellectual property.
 Given the political ideal surrounding the license, it was chosen to represent this very fact.